Sunny, breezy and cool for your Saturday

 Chilly nights with wind chills in the 30s by morning

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- After a chilly start to the day, look for clouds moving out and sunshine moving in for your Saturday.
+(KWQC) -- After a chilly start to the day, look for sunshine and scattered clouds for your Saturday.
 Highs should range from the 50′s to near 60 degrees.
-Clouds return to the weather picture Sunday into Monday, with highs in the 50′s and 60′s and lows in the 30′s to low 40′s.
-That cold air mass will stick with us as we head through the midweek, meaning a chance for patchy areas of morning frost through the period (mainly north).
+Clouds return in earnest to the weather picture Sunday into Monday, with highs in the 50′s and 60′s and lows in the 30′s to low 40′s.
+That cold air mass will stick with us as we head through the midweek, meaning a chance for patchy areas of morning frost through early Monday and early Tuesday (mainly north).
 Our next best chance for rain should arrive Wednesday, with showers continuing through Thursday and Friday.

 TONIGHT: Increasing cloudiness and decreasing winds.
 Low: 40°.
 Wind: NW 5-10 mph.